Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Decision setting and notation

 In this paper, we consider and discuss two PdM decision settings: \begin{enumerate} \item[1.]
 Pure replacement: one decides when to replace a component subject to two possible types of replacement, namely preventive replacement with cost $c_p$ and corrective replacement upon failure with cost $c_c$, where $c_c > c_p$ to represent higher damages or longer downtime.
-It is assumed that a spare component is always available.
+It is assumed that a spare component is available.

 \item[2.]
 Pure ordering: one decides when to order a new component, which arrives after a deterministic lead time $l$, considering unavailability $\cunav$ and inventory holding $\cinv$ cost rates, where $\cunav > \cinv$.
 The component is replaced following failure as soon as the spare is available.
-It is assumed that replacement of the failed component incurs no additional costs. \end{enumerate} $t$ is the time since a component has been installed.
+In this paper, for simplicity, it is assumed that replacement of the failed component incurs no additional costs, but this assumption can easily be removed. \end{enumerate} $t$ is the time since a component has been installed.
 The set of discrete decision times for ordering/replacement is denoted with $\{t_k=k\cdot \Delta t,k=1,2,\ldots\}$.
 Further assumptions are that failures are self-announcing, replacements are perfect, instantaneous (take 0 time) and are performed immediately upon failure of the component.
 Furthermore, the lifetimes of all components are independent and identically distributed (with finite mean).
 Hence, we can use renewal-reward theory, where a renewal cycle is defined by the time interval between two successive replacements.
 Finally, we do not consider discounting of future costs, assuming that component lifetimes are comparably short.

-Preventive replacement, order and failure times of a component are denoted with $T_{\mathrm{rep}}$, $T_{\mathrm{ord}}$, and $\Tfi$, respectively.
+Preventive replacement, order and failure times of a component are denoted with $T_{\mathrm{rep}}$, $T_{\mathrm{ord}}$, and $\Tf$, respectively.
 If reference to a specific sample is needed, we explicitly refer to it via a sample superscript for component $i$, e.g., $\Tfi$; otherwise, the sample-based notation is avoided wherever possible for the sake of readability.
-We further introduce relative time $r_k=t-t_k$, which follows the definition of the remaining useful life $RUL(t)=\Tf - t$.
+We further introduce relative time $r_k=t-t_k$, which follows the definition of the remaining useful life $RUL(t)=\Tf - t$, where $RUL_k\coloneqq RUL(t_k)$.
 For the derivations and definitions of the proposed heuristic maintenance policies in this work, both notations ($r$ vs. $t$ \& $RUL$ vs. $\Tf$) will be used to reduce verbosity of the formulas as well as to facilitate intuition.